ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

 <p align="center"><img src="/docs/img/fuzz_manually.png" width="500" /></p>

 Congratulations!
 You've learned how to capture traffic, modify requests, and find a vulnerability in Ghostbank!
-This is an *Insecure *Broken Object Level Authorization (BOLA)* vulnerability, meaning a user may access objects that they do not have permission to access.
+This is an *[Insecure Direct Object Reference (IDOR)](https://cheatsheetseries.owasp.org/cheatsheets/Insecure_Direct_Object_Reference_Prevention_Cheat_Sheet.html)* vulnerability, sometimes known as *[Broken Object Level Authorization (BOLA)](https://owasp.org/API-Security/editions/2023/en/0xa1-broken-object-level-authorization/)*, meaning a user may modify or access objects that they do not have permission to access.
+These vulnerabilities occur due to missing access control checks.
 In our example, Ghostbank "customers" are able to access funds in another customer's account.

-Now that we've done this the hard way and understand the concept, let's unleash Reaper to test for a BOLA vulnerability automatically.
+Now that we've done this the hard way and understand the concept, let's unleash Reaper to test for an IDOR/BOLA vulnerability automatically!

 ## 5. Automated Test